wrist mechanics online course featured image

 Lighter swing weight is another option if your clubs cost you speeds on the downswing.
 The swing weight is how heavy a club feels to a golfer as you swing it.

 The lightest swing weight is A0, while G9 is the heaviest option.
-The standard men’s swing weight ranges from D1 to D3, while ladies stick to C5 to C7.
+The standard men’s swing weight ranges from D1 to D3, while ladies are C5 to C7.

 Reduced swing weight feels lighter in the hands and gives amateurs the sense we can let it rip to optimize speed.

-I suggest consulting a club fitter who can assist you with shaving off the desired weight.
-Undertaking this task alone can cause irreparable damage to your clubs.
+Consulting a club fitter who can assist you with shaving off the desired weight is the best idea.

 Take a 2-minute Quiz and Step Up Your Game!